skeeto/skeeto.github.com/_posts/2017-10-06-A-Branchless-UTF-8-Decoder.markdown

 However, even for non-English languages, text is [usually accompanied by markup from the ASCII range of characters][every], and, overall, the encoded lengths will still have consistency.
-As I said, the CPU predicts branches based on the program's previous behvior, so this means it will temporarily learn some of the statistical properties of the language being actively decoded.
+As I said, the CPU predicts branches based on the program's previous behavior, so this means it will temporarily learn some of the statistical properties of the language being actively decoded.
 Pretty cool, eh?